sync-different/alt-core/README.md

 Step 3 - Clone this repo and follow steps to build & run alt-core (instructions below)

-Step 4 - Check out the open issues <a href="https://github.com/orgs/sync-different/alt-core/issues">issues</a>
+Step 4 - Check out the backlog open issues.
+Look for issues marked `good first issue`. these are good starting points to contribute if you are new to the project. <a href="https://github.com/sync-different/alt-core/issues">issues</a>

 ## repo structure